martinkoster/actionfx/actionfx-core/README.md

 	private TableView<String> filteredAndSortedTable;
 ```

+## Annotations triggering User Dialogs

+This chapter contains the description of annotations that trigger user dialogs in order to request values from the user, like basic user confirmation or request a string value, values from a file open or file save dialog.

 #### Annotation @AFXRequiresUserConfirmation

 The [@AFXRequiresUserConfirmation](src/main/java/com/github/actionfx/core/annotation/AFXRequiresUserConfirmation.java) annotation is applied on methods that shall be only executed, when the user confirms the execution via a confirmation dialog.